-Reggae Strumming & Rhythm, Explained
+Reggae Strumming & Rhythm

 In today’s lesson I’ll give you an introduction to playing reggae guitar, guiding you through strumming & rhythm skills needed to get up to speed with this style of music.
 What I teach will work with an acoustic or electric guitar, and likewise will help whether or not you’re able to play barre chords.
 In addition to showing you the must-know reggae techniques, I’ll demonstrate these using a few different popular songs — giving you some fun things to practice along the way.
 Let’s get into it!